-In May 2021, the Group started the commercial operations of CAGA 1 and reclassified all exploration and evaluation costs incurred and capitalized under mine exploration costs to "mining properties" which amounting to ₱115.8 million
+In May 2021, the Group started the commercial operations of CAGA 1 and reclassified all exploration and evaluation costs incurred and capitalized under mine exploration costs to "Mining properties" which amounted to ₱115.8 million (see Note 11).
+There are no additional commercial operations in 2022.